 Offered perks to early buyers:

-“We needed to build social proof right off the bat, so we created special perks for the first few buyers.
-Our first 1,000 backers got limited edition, exclusive outfits for their robots as incentive to back early.
+"We needed to build social proof right off the bat, so we created special perks for the first few buyers.
+Our first 1,000 backers got limited edition, exclusive outfits for their robots as an incentive to back early.
 We emailed our existing audience and friends several hours before our campaign went live so they could be among the first to back the project.
-This gave us the momentum we needed to get off to a good start.”
+This gave us the momentum we needed to get off to a good start."
 (Source: TechCrunch)

 Being personable pays off:

 "We responded personally to every email that came in, every comment on Facebook, and every question on Twitter.
 And we got them excited about our mission to bring programming to every child.
 We also released additional features and stretch goals in our updates based on feedback from our backers.
 They became a part of our story, and so many of them helped us spread the word about our campaign."